Mohamed-Irfan-git/SkillBridge/README.md

-## 📸 Screenshots
-Below are placeholders for key interface snapshots showcasing SkillBridge’s functionality.
-To add screenshots:
-1. Save images (e.g., `task_list.png`, `chat_modal.png`, `notifications.png`) in a `screenshots` folder within the repository.
-2. Update this section with the appropriate Markdown image links.

 ## 🔮 Future Enhancements
 - **Real-Time Notifications**: Integrate WebSockets or Pusher for instant alerts
 - **Admin Panel**: Centralized management for users and tasks